RishiVora/PHY111/README.md

 # PHY111

-Simulating simple pendulum so you don't have to do the physical labour 😉
+Simulating simple pendulum and generating neatly formatted data so you don't have to do the physical labour 😉

 ---